jeff-v-h/WhoDrinks/README.md

 4. Open another terminal and run `npm run android`.
 Following a successful build, return to first CLI to see the installation
 5. On successful installation, the app should begin on your phone.

+## Notes for Development

+- If any environment variables are changed in any .env file, you will need to stop any react-native processes and start again while also resetting cache using `npm run start-rc`.

 ## Production

 Not currently deployed.

+1. Populate environment variables in .env file

 ## Authors